drod3763/amazon-kindle-backup/README.md

-# Amazon Kindle Backup Tool
+# Kindle eBook Bulk Downloader

-This is a Kindle backup tool that downloads all your Kindle books and saves them to a local directory.
+This is a script that downloads all your Kindle books and saves them to a local directory.

 ## Usage

 1. First remove any/all passkeys from your Amazon account.
-The appearance of a passkey will cause the script to fail.
+The appearance of a passkey may cause the script to fail.
+You can add them back after the script has finished.
 2. Install [bun](https://bun.sh/) if you haven't already.
 3. Update the .env file with your desired settings
 4. Open a terminal and install all the dependencies by running: